aalitor/Job-Shop-Scheduling-Genetic-Algorithm/README.md

-# Scheduling-with-Genetic-Algorithyms
+# Scheduling-with-Genetic-Algorithm
-Job Shop Scheduling Solver using Genetic Algorithyms
+Job Shop Scheduling Solver using Genetic Algorithm

 This solver application was made for a graduation project in industrial engineering department.